 Accident and sickness cover revised

-Unlike with unemployment cover, insurers are continuing to offer accident and sickness cover, but they have reacted to the COVID-19 epidemic with a mix of new restrictions and assistance to those struggling financially.
+Unlike with unemployment cover, accident and sickness cover – in both long and short-term policies – remains widely available, but insurers have reacted to the COVID-19 epidemic with both restrictions and assistance to those struggling financially.

-Meanwhile, some have imposed restrictions on applicants who have or might have coronavirus, and others are considering excluding coronavirus-based claims.
+Some have imposed restrictions on applicants who have or might have coronavirus, with some temporarily excluding coronavirus claims on new policies.

 Many have increased the length of time policyholders will have to wait for a payout.